 However, Neat as well as other conventional banks still apply certain requirements of acceptable nationalities and residing countries of applicants to open an account.
-Particularly, if you are living in or your directors/shareholders have residential addresses outside the list of serving countries here, you would be rejected to open a Neat account.
+Particularly, you are living in the list of serving countries.
+Or your directors/shareholders have residential addresses outside the list of serving countries, you would be rejected to open a Neat account.

 The possibility of rejection can also be seen due to the business industry that your company is engaging in.
-You need to make sure that your business is not involved in restricted industries from Neat like charities, finance, stock, and securities-related companies, gambling, and many others.
+You need to make sure that your business does not involve restricted industries.
+These sectors are from Neat like charities, finance, stock, and securities-related companies, gambling, and many others.
 Furthermore, the type of business may also impact the transfer limit of Hong Kong applicants.

 TransferWise Virtual Bank

-TransferWise must be a primary option in the spotlight for most people who would instantly mention it when talking about the virtual bank.
+It must be a primary option in the spotlight for most people.
+They would instantly mention it when talking about the virtual bank.
 This is all thanks to its international base and the real exchange rate.

-It doesn’t charge fees on account creation, and it can provide multi-currency accounts with more than 50 currencies, which should be the most among alternatives.
-Also, it charges lower rates on currency exchange by using the real-time exchange rate, although outgoing money transfer fees are not low.
+It doesn’t charge fees on account creation, and it can provide multi-currency accounts with more than 50 currencies.
+They should be the most among alternatives.
+Also, it charges lower rates on currency exchange by using the real-time exchange rate.
+Outgoing money transfer fees are not low though.

-One major disadvantage of using TransferWise may be that the account holders may be required to follow certain local regulations, depending on which place you have registered your account.
+One major disadvantage of using TransferWise maybe this.
+The account holders may be required to follow certain local regulations, depending on which place you have registered your account.
 For example, it is an e-money provider that is regulated by the Financial Conduct Authority in the UK.
 But, in Hong Kong, it is normally licensed as an MSO and regulated by the Customs and Excise Department of Hong Kong.

 Each business virtual bank has its unique selling point and stands out in Hong Kong for SMEs and incorporated companies.
-Having said that the common thing is the virtual bank account really speeds up the creation process, and facilitates payment collection and sending in the operation process at a lower cost.
-As we know, profit margin might be impacted with higher cost from the conventional banks, no matter it’s the direct operational cost or opportunity cost
+Having said that the common thing is the virtual bank account really speeds up the creation process.
+And it facilitates payment collection and sending in the operation process at a lower cost.
+As we know, profit margin might be impacted by higher costs from the conventional banks.
+No matter it’s the direct operational cost or opportunity cost

 So easy, right?
 I hope you enjoy reading Leverage Business Virtual Banks to Receive Cross Border Payment from Buyers.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.